 Students living in the residence halls are required to choose either the 15 meals per week dining plan or the 21 meals per week dining plan.
-Students living in the East Village resident hall also have the option of choosing the 7 meals per week dining plan.
+Students living in the East Village resident hall or the Flats at Cotton Council housing also have the option of choosing the 7 meals per week dining plan.
 There are no exceptions to this policy.
 Meals may be taken in either the Burrow Refectory or with a cash equivalency in the Lynx Lair.
 Students will be given the opportunity to choose the board plan they prefer prior to the start of the school year.
 Students may change their board option by contacting Rhodes Express prior to the beginning of the next semester.
 Once the board plan has begun for a semester, no further changes may be made.
 Non-resident students may also purchase one of the meal plan options by contacting Rhodes Express prior to the beginning of the semester.

 All students living in the residence hall must pay the full comprehensive tuition, regardless of the number of credit hours taken in the semester.